uvarc/rc-learning/content/slides/rivanna-intro/index.md

 ### Restrictions

-The frontend nodes are for short "housekeeping" tasks such as
+- The frontend nodes are for short "housekeeping" tasks such as
    - Writing your programs or scripts
    - Compiling programs
    - Submitting jobs

-You may run _very short_ test runs with a limited number of cores and amount of memory.

-The time a process can run is limited, and it will be terminated without warning when the time is exceeded.
+- You may run _very short_ test runs with a limited number of cores and amount of memory.
+Your process will be terminated if it exceeds the time or memory limit.

-You may _not_ run multiple processes at once, nor may you run production jobs.
+- You may _not_ run multiple processes at once, nor may you run production jobs.

 ---